marcos8154/ScratchDB/README.md

 It was developed on Windows OS using the Visual Studio IDE.
 If you are from another language or stack (like Java, CPP, Rust etc), abstract the concepts and re-do the code in your language.
 The important thing is to absorb the theory.
+Use Chat-GPT to provide you with the equivalent code in your language.